shalevwiden/WebsiteProgrammingProject/README.md

 This project uses python to automate the creation of a basic website, in sort using it to link a variety of created csvs and md files in a variety of subfolders onto the website.
 Such as a 50 row and column markdown table in a markdown file or a 50 row and column csv file in a csv file.
 As a result, I can regenerate the entire website in seconds with the footer on the top, for example, or with diferent H1s, titles, or links.
 <br>

 See the website on github pages here: [websitelink]
 <br>
-I created a seperate repo to deploy the website, since I had to rename the html files folder to docs and didnt want to need to move it, so just copied the files into a new repo.
+I created a seperate repo to deploy the website, since I had to move index.html to the root and change alot of file paths.
-In the wpp_site repo, the docs folder is in the root so it can be published on github pages.
+In the wpp_site repo, the index.html file is in the root so it can be published on github pages.

 I automated the creation of the markdown and csv files from a previous project, which is on my github as `markdowntable_andcsv_creator`.